 Facebook Reviews vs LinkedIn Reviews vs Google My Business Reviews: Three key ways your business can get reviews

-There are three primary ways your customers can review your business: Facebook, LinkedIn and Google My Business.
+Your customers can review your business in three primary ways: Facebook, LinkedIn and Google My Business.
 Which platform you focus on will depend on the key differences between the platforms and which best suits your business.

 While Facebook and LinkedIn are two of the largest social media platforms, Google My Business is a service operated by search engine, Google, designed as a tool to help businesses grow their online presence.